Laboratories

 Functional Food Laboratory (LABAFs)

-Coordinator: Professor Eliane Fialho de Oliveira
+Coordinators: Professors Eliane Fialho de Oliveira and Mariana Monteiro

 The projects developed in the LABAFs are characterized by the interface between Food Science and Nutrition Biochemistry and are developed in partnership with different UFRJ units (IQ, IMPG, IBqM, IPPN) and National (INCA, UFF , UNIRIO, UFRRJ, EMBRAPA) and International Research Institutions (Cornell University and Ohio State University).